Sleep Apnoea Treatment Brisbane City

 - Excessive weight: the more body weight you have the greater chance you have of having sleep apnoea.

-- Male: statistically speaking, men are twice as likely than women to get sleep apnoea
+- Male: statistically speaking, men are twice as likely than women to have sleep apnoea.

 - Large neck: since sleep apnoea is when the airway is blocked, a larger-than-normal neck size can contribute to this problem.